Prior99/hyrest/docs/preamble-existing-approaches.md

 You don't have to rely on JSON over REST nowadays.

 Facebook has developed a modern alternative to REST called [GraphQL](https://graphql.org/) which makes communication between services much more convenient by featuring its own query language.
-[GraphQL](https://graphql.org/) has support for [visual explorers](https://github.com/graphql/graphiql) of the Api and is basically self-documenting.
+[GraphQL](https://graphql.org/) has support for [visual explorers](https://github.com/graphql/graphiql) of the API and is basically self-documenting.

 Using a modern alternative to REST can ease the pain of communicating between services and hence boost development speed.